nmdanny/DistributedProject/README.md

 We wish to attain safety & liveness within the setting specified in the PDF.
 We'll deal with the adversary as follows:

-1. Message drop - whenever a client transmits a message, he will wait for the server to respond/broadcast said message within a certain amount of time
-(due to the synchrony assumption, said bound is known), if no response is given, the message will be retransmitted and this process will repeat.
-As long as probability(message-drop) < 1, the message will eventually arrive, thus liveness
-    is guaranteed.

-2. Message reordering - each message will be numbered, starting from 1.
+First, every message(request/response) will be identified by the client who initiated it Secondly, every client will maintain a counter that is incremented upon each successful request, and the request(and response) will contain said counter at time of request.

+The overall flow will be clients sending requests, and then waiting for an appropriate broadcast before proceeding

+### Message drop

+Due to synchrony assumption, clients can assume that the server will receive their request and broadcast their message in a certain amount of time.
+If not, they'll simply retransmit the message(with the original counter)

+This handles both request drops or response drops involving the initiating client

+A more complicated issue is that not all clients may receive a broadcast chat message, resulting in an inconsistent chat view.
+To deal with this, clients will periodically ask for the entire log.

+### Message re-ordering

-   For each client, the server will maintain a counter and a dictionary mapping message number to message.
+On the server's side, the server will maintain a counter with each client, and process requests in the order of their numbers.

-    Whenever the server encounters a message whose number is higher than the client's counter, it will be placed into the dictionary, and the server will periodically inspect the dictionary until it finds a message which the expected number(such message is guaranteed to arrive eventually), then it will process it.

-3. Message duplication - whenever the server encounters a message whose number is smaller than its client's counter, it will ignore the message.
+Requests whose number is higher than the counter will enter a queue and only be processed when it is their turn.
+This ensures each client's messages will appear in the log in the order they came.

+### Message duplication

+Since each message is identified by the initiating client and numbered, and the server maintains a counter of processed messages for each client, the server will be able to determine duplicate messages(their number is smaller than the counter)

+Note that some duplicates might be legitimate in the sense that they were initiated by a client due to a dropped/re-ordered response.
+Therefore, the server will respond to them as if they are legitimate, but without changing his state.

+To do this, the server will remember the last response for each client, and re-transmit said response upon receiving a duplicate request - note that only the last response is sufficient, because duplicate messages that are older were definitely made by the adversary, as a client does not proceed before receiving a response to his last message.